robotron2084/noonien/README.md

 TODO
   * Editor UI to view Entity Hierarchies.
+  * Use Roslyn to generate data properties.
   * Docs
   * Inspector UI for EntitySource.
   * Helper functions for instantiation and collections.
+  * Events bus Element?
+Something that would queue events on the element, that other elements could then fast-forward to?
   * More Samples
   * Rename?